 Hillenbrand Stadium and its success in helping bring Division I collegiate softball into increased national focus made it a national model in the early 1990s for dynamic softball programs.
 As on-campus college softball facilities go, it had elite status for several years until it engendered considerable copying.
 Today, major universities around the country are putting their teams in facilities with style and substance.

 But Hillenbrand maintains one special feature, which makes it second to none -- the infield, outfield and foul territories provide a top playing surface.
 Tucson's climate and round-the-year maintenance keep the facility in game-ready condition more than 300 days per year.
 Aside from the .923 home winning percentage, Arizona and visiting teams alike enjoy the facility for its playing surface.
 In 2004, the infield was rebuilt with new clay and soil composition.

 The University of Arizona softball program moved into the facility for the 1993 season and went out and proved it was equal to the trappings by winning consecutive NCAA championships and leading the nation in attendance in 1994 and 1995.
 UA added another back-to-back NCAA title splurge in 1996 and 1997, a sixth title in 2001, and the most recent back-to-back championships in 2006 and 2007.
 The outfield fence is festooned with those and other championship banners.
 UA also has won 10 Pac-10 titles since moving into Hillenbrand Stadium.
 The Cats also led the nation in attendance for three years from 2000-2002.
-Arizona has led the nation in attendance since 2006, when it brought home a seventh national championship.
+Arizona has led the nation in attendance from 2006-2010.

 Arizona in Hillenbrand Stadium